Antonio Boggia: Biography

 In 1831 he got married and went to live with his wife in Via Nerino, 2 in a house with their landlady, Ester Maria Perrocchio, who would become one of his victims.
 Boggia committed his first murder in April 1849.
 The victim was Angelo Ribbone who was robbed of 1,400 svanziche and his body was dismembered and hidden in a basement on Stretta Bagnera.
 On 26 February 1850, following the creation of the Carabinierei Reali, with their offices in Via Moscova in Milan, Giovanni Murier reported the disappearance of his mother, Ester Maria Perrocchio, aged 76.

 Judge Crivelli took up the investigation.
 He discovered a fake power of attorney document, officiated by a notary from Bolza di Como, which made Antonio Boggia the administrator and sole inheritor of Perrocchio's property.
-He also discovered a preexisting charge against Boggia from 1851, it which he tried to kill an acquaintance with an axe, a one Giovanni Comi.
+He also discovered a preexisting charge against Boggia from 1851, in which he tried to kill an acquaintance with an axe, a one Giovanni Comi.
 Boggia was sentenced by the Austrian courts and spent 3 months in a prison asylum for the insane before being released.

 Crivelli then gathered testimony from the Neighbours of his address at Via Nerino, who claimed they had seen Boggia struggling with bags of bricks, mortar and sand in a warehouse on Stretta Bagnera, close to Via Torino in the busy centre of Milan, between the Basilica di Sant'Ambrogio and the Duomo.
 A search of the site discovered the body of Ester Perrocchio buried in a niche.
-In a desk drawer at Boggia apartment, they found another two fake power of attorney documents, one for Angelo Serafino Ribbone, a labourer and an old colleague of his, had authorised him to take Ribbone's belongings to Boggia's aunt's house in Urio.
+In a desk drawer at Boggia's apartment, they found another two fake power of attorney documents, one for Angelo Serafino Ribbone, a labourer and an old colleague of his, who had authorised him to take Ribbone's belongings to Boggia's aunt's house in Urio.
 People had lost track of where Ribbone was now, he was the first victim.

 In the second fake document, the hardware/ironware owner, Pietro Meazza, entrusted Boggia with selling his little shop and cellar on Stretta Bagnera.
-His whereabouts was also unknown at the time.
+His whereabouts were also unknown at the time.
 An inspection of the cellar brought a disturbing surprise in that they found under the floor the two bodies of the missing persons, and a third, unexpected body.
-After much research they discovered it was the body of Giuseppe Marchesotti, a bulk seller of corn grain.
-During the trial he confessed to the 4 murders and plead insanity throughout.
+After much research, they discovered it was the body of Giuseppe Marchesotti, a bulk seller of corn grain.
+During the trial, he confessed to the 4 murders and pleaded insanity throughout.
 He was found guilty and sentenced to death by hanging.